 Guidelines for (1-10) Scoring

 The following are general guidelines to be applied to each category on the score sheet.
-It is strongly recommended that scorers use "5" as an indication of an average performance, and adjust higher or lower for stronger or weaker performances.
+Scoring attorneys will consider "5" as a starting point and move up or down based on the presentation content and quality.